dice-group/COVID19DS/README.md

 # COVID19DS
+The RDF file generation is based on papers related to the COVID-19 and coronavirus-related research.

-To run the generation ot the dataset, the following command is used:
+To run the generation of the dataset, the following command is used:
 ```
 python3 jsonToRDF.py folderName/ option
 ```

+folderName/ - the name of the folder that contains the subset of papers.
+Each paper is represented as a single JSON object.

 options:
 c - commercial use subset